Founded in May 1972 as Orange Seminole Osceola Transportation Authority (OSOTA). Became Tri-County Transit in 1984. Began doing business as LYNX in

 - Outlying areas receive hourly service.

-- LYMMO - free downtown circulator (a transportation partnership with the city of Orlando).
+LYMMO - Fare Free downtown circulator (a transportation partnership with the city of Orlando).

-- Door-to-door paratransit van service called ACCESS LYNX for qualified individuals who cannot access other modes of transportation.
+ACCESS LYNX - Door-to-door paratransit van service for qualified individuals who cannot access other modes of transportation.

-- NeighborLink (formerly PickUpLine) - 10 flex-service routes designed to make it easier for residents in outlying service area to call
+NeighborLink - 12 flex-service routes designed to make it easier for residents in outlying service area to call ahead two-hours in

-- KnightLYNX - partnership with UCF Student Government Association to provide safe Friday and Saturday evening service near the campus and
+KnightLYNX - partnership with UCF Student Government Association to provide safe Friday and Saturday evening service near the

 - Numerous community service shuttles, including shuttles to Citrus Bowl events